 Apaches believed that everything in nature had special power.
 Some animals were possessed by evil spirits or ghosts.
 Those animals were bears, owls, and coyotes.
 The crow was a sign of good luck.
 They believed in the Great Spirit.
 Legends say the Great Spirit was sent mountain spirits to show the Apache how to live a good life.
 The mountain spirits called Ganhs taught the Apaches many ceremonies and chants to overcome disease.
 After the Apaches ignored the Ganhs’ teachings they became upset and disappeared into the mountains.
 Apaches acted out the Gahns and performed ceremonial dances to bring them back.
 The Apaches believed the dancers could absorb illnesses in a wand and blow it away with the wind as the dancers moved.

-The women packed all their possession each time they traveled to a new home in baskets.
+The women packed all their possessions each time they traveled to a new home in baskets.
 The baskets could hold heavy loads.
 They hung the baskets across their backs and shoulders.
 The baskets were made from different plants, reeds, and herbs.
 The Apache mainly used yucca leaves, willow reeds, or juniper bark.
-Flowers from plants was used to make dyes for painting designs on the baskets.
-They Apaches used the coiling and twining technique.
+Flowers from plants were used to make dyes for painting designs on the baskets.
+The Apaches used the coiling and twining technique.